Blue Ghost Fireflies by Radim Schreiber

 Firefly Species on Grandfather

-Research on Grandfather Mountain has confirmed the presence of 10 species of fireflies or illuminating insects:
+Research on Grandfather Mountain has confirmed the presence of 10 species of fireflies or luminous insects:

 Photinus carolinus – Synchronous Firefly